llm-factory/RagPanel/README.md

 ## Api Example
 Assuming you have created **.env** and **config.yaml** properly, and **started your database server**, take data in [examples](examples) folder as an example.
-1. Run `python launch.py --action build --config examples/config/config.yaml` to build index.
+1. Run `ragpanel-cli --action build --config examples/config/config.yaml` to build index.
-2. Run `python launch.py --action launch --config examples/config/config.yaml` to launch api service.
+2. Run `ragpanel-cli --action launch --config examples/config/config.yaml` to launch api service.
 3. Send post to server like [post.py](examples/post.py).
 You can run `python examples/post.py` to test.
-4. Run `python launch.py --action dump --config examples/config/config.yaml` to dump your chat history if needed.
+4. Run `ragpanel-cli --action dump --config examples/config/config.yaml` to dump your chat history if needed.

 ## Web UI
 You can start a webui server to set and test your environment as follows:
-1. Run `python launch.py --action webui`.
+1. Run `ragpanel-cli --action webui`.
 You will see ui like:
 ![Web UI](assets/webui.png)

 2. Set proper parameters and then try to insert, retrieve and chat to check your environment.